 - Use your social media profiles as sales channels to generate leads.
 Every existing lead can potentially create new leads.

-- Offer special promotions, discounts and sale through your social network to drive shares.
+- Offer special promotions, discounts, and sales through your social network to drive shares.
 The more visible your contents are, the more people will find your brand.

 - Offer value to your audience, and they will add value to you by giving their trust and attention.
-Make sure your audience find your contents valuable.
+Make sure your audience find your content valuable.

 - Make your audience talk about you.
 Word of mouth marketing is very effective to bring in new leads.

-People will trust you more when they see someone they know are engaged with your brand.
-IFAD EGGY and ASUS Bangladesh are examples of brands who increased their reach by hosting contest and campaigns to promote shares.
+People will trust you more when they see someone they know is engaged with your brand.
+IFAD EGGY and ASUS Bangladesh are examples of brands that increased their reach by hosting contests and campaigns to promote shares.